brad-igercich/mids-207-summer-final-project-group-2/README.md

   * Findings indicated that more filters performed worse than a lower filter count of 12 and 24, likely due to increasing complexity with a relatively low number of data points.

 ### Repository Organization
+See below for links to each notebook, along with a brief summary:
 * [DATASCI 207 Final Project Notebooks (ALL)](DATASCI207_FinalProject/Notebooks)
   *  [Data Pre-Processing](DATASCI207_FinalProject/Notebooks/1_Data_Preprocessing.ipynb)
       * Import Libraries
       * Download and Unzip Dataset from Kaggle
       * Exploratory Data Analysis:
-        * Displayed the first five MRI images from each class.
+        * Examined example MRI images from each class.
+        * Split data into training, validation, and test datasets.
         * Counted and visualized the distribution of images in the training and testing datasets.
-        * Check for Duplicate Images:
+        * Removed Duplicate Images:
           * Implemented functions to compute file hashes and remove duplicates based on these hashes.
           * Displayed file counts before and after removing duplicates.
   *  [Baseline Model](DATASCI207_FinalProject/Notebooks/2_Baseline_Model.ipynb)